UCSF-CBI/c4/docs/scheduler/list-jobs.md

 ## When will queued jobs start?

 When your jobs will be launched depends on your jobs' _current priority_ on the queue.  _If_ one of your jobs is on the top of the priority queue _and_ the resources (CPU, memory, ...) you have requested are available, _then_ that job will be launched next.
 If sufficient resources are not available, then a lower-priority jobs with lower resource may be launched in the meantime.
-The `squeue` command will only display priority if there are queued jobs.

 <!--The priority scores of all jobs can be seen in column `PRIORITY` in the `squeue` output (\*).
 The "priority scores" are constantly recalculated as a function of all users' jobs currently queued and running on the cluster.
 They are a function of: